GeneHit/Paper_Notes/reinforcement&imitation_learning/Unsupervised_Perceptual_Rewards_for_Imitation_Learning.md

    **main idea**:
 >1. imitation makes use of extensive prior knowledge to quickly glean the “gist” of anew task from even a small number of demonstrations;
 >2. imitation involves both observation and trial-and-error learning(RL).
+==>:
->To:a reward learning method for understanding the intent of a user demonstration through the use of pre-trained visual features, which provide the “prior knowledge” for efficient imitation.
+a reward learning method for understanding the intent of a user demonstration through the use of pre-trained visual features, which provide the “prior knowledge” for efficient imitation.

   **aims**
 >to discover not only the high-level goal of a task, but also the implicit sub-goals and steps that comprise more complex behaviors.

    **method**:
 >**method overview**
-1. Giving a few demonstration videos of the same action.
+>1.
+Giving a few demonstration videos of the same action.
 2. Discovering intermediate steps.
 3. Training a classifier for each step on top of the mid and high-level representations of a pre-trained deep model.
 4. The step classifiers are then combined to produce a single reward function per step prior to learning.
 These intermediate rewards are combined into a single reward function.